BE-RAN: Blockchain-enabled Open RAN for 6G with DID and Privacy-Preserving Communication: BE-RAN security and privacy-preserving communication

 \item Bob $\rightarrow$ Alice: Authentication Response

 Upon reception of the Authentication Request from Alice in 1), Bob first checks if the claimed $ PK_A$ can derive $ BC ADD_A$.
-If it matches pre-trusted $BC_ADD_A$, the claimed $PK_A$ belongs to $BC ADD_A$.

-In the next step, Bob uses $PK_A$ to verify the signature signed by Alice's private key, noted by $SK_A$, to check if the decrypted $nonce1$ from the signature is equal to the claimed $nonce1$, to prevent replay attack, so is the $ADD_A$.
+If it matches pre-trusted $BC ADD_A$, the claimed $PK_A$ belongs to $BC ADD_A$.
+In the next step, Bob uses $PK_A$ to verify the signature signed by Alice's private key, noted by $SK_A$, to check if the decrypted $nonce1$ from the signature is equal to the claimed $nonce1$, to prevent replay attacks, so is the $ADD_A$.
 Once Alice's authentication is done, Bob can believe this message is from $BC ADD_A$ because of matched records in both plain text and encrypted text signed by Alice's private key.
+Then, Bob constructs an Authentication Response to Alice.